BubbleCoding/GSE/Advanced Topics in Computer Graphics/sketch_3DGameOfLife/README.md

 It is Turing complete and can simulate a universal constructor or any other Turing machine."
 -- https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life --

-Rules of my game of life:
+Rules of my game of life:<br/>

-Resources used to code:
+Resources used to code:<br/>
 https://processing.org/

-Personal review of this assignment
+Personal review of this assignment<br/>

-What did I learn during this assignment
+What did I learn during this assignment<br/>

-Did I like this assignment
+Did I like this assignment<br/>